 1985 was the year of Live Aid and the famine prompted us to start work in Sudan.

 By the late 80s, celebrities such as Hugh Dennis and Nicolas Owen had joined ActionAid as child sponsors.

-In 1993, sponsorship funds help us launch a literacy tool called Reflect which taught five million people across 70 countries to read and write.
+In 1993, we launched a literacy tool called Reflect which taught five million people across 70 countries to read and write.
 Reflect went on to win five UN literacy prizes.

-In the same year, after the genocide in Rwanda, ActionAid was the first charity to organise emergency relief in Zaire’s refugee camps.
+In the same year, after the genocide in Rwanda, ActionAid was the first charity to organise emergency relief in Zaire’s (now the Democratic Republic of Congo) refugee camps.

-In 1995, Prince Charles becomes our patron and the decade ended with the launch of our first global education campaign.
+In 1995, Prince Charles became our patron and the decade ended with the launch of our first global education campaign.

-In 2001, the Gujarat earthquake killed 20,000 and left 1 million people homeless.
-ActionAid ‘adopted’ women and young girls to stop them being trafficked.
+In 2001, the Gujarat earthquake killed 20,000 and left one million people homeless.
+ActionAid supported women and young girls and campaigned against trafficking.

 We ran a campaign to abolish school fees in Kenya and helped around 2 million children in school in 2003.

 In 2004, we helped persuade the government to spend 0.7% of national income on development aid.

 By 2006, the Global Campaign for Education had helped 40 million children into school and we relaunched our sponsorship programme in Sierra Leone.